Uness10/GoAssignments/finalProject/readme.md

 - **GET /books/{id}**: Retrieve a book by its ID.
 - **PUT /books/{id}**: Update a book by its ID.
 - **DELETE /books/{id}**: Delete a book by its ID.
-- **GET /books**: Search for books by filters.all books are are returned if not filters are provided with the json request
+- **GET /books**: Search for books by filters.
+All books are returned if no filters are provided in the JSON request.

 #### Authors